tonybarrett/grid/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

 Basically it displays randomly (as random as JS gets) generated playing cards.
 You choose the number of cards and the number of columns to display them in.

-The number of cards is help within RxJS (not that it is really needed here) and the number of columns is help in a CSS dynamic variable (they call them 'custom properties' but I feel 'dynamic variables' explains what they do a lot better).
+The number of cards is held within RxJS (not that it is really needed here) and the number of columns is held in a CSS dynamic variable (they call them 'custom properties' but I feel 'dynamic variables' explains what they do a lot better).
 Then throught the magic of Angular, the screen refreshes quickly.

 ## Development server